Carers: looking after yourself

 - pursuing interests, hobbies and activities that you find enjoyable

 - having a short holiday, whether it is a few days or a week.

 Some of these activities may help you feel less isolated as well.

 You may be able to take a break if someone you know, such as a friend or family member, can spend a few hours with the person you care for.
 If not, your local authority may be able to help.
 Alternatively you may have to find a local organisation or charity who offer this service.
 Providing care so that you can take a break is called ‘respite care’, or sometimes ‘replacement care’.
 It could be for an hour or two, or for days or weeks.

-Find out more about replacement care, including tips for carers looking to arrange it.
+Find out more about replacement care in England, including tips for carers looking to arrange it.